 Selective picking, although more costly, can create opportunities for a clearly differentiated product and good premiums when paired with clear commitments and good planning.
 This ensures quality without compromising livelihoods.

 Brazil’s coffee market is dominated by commercial farms and C-Price-linked pricing, often leaving producers vulnerable.
-Nordic Approach focuses on fair, stable pricing and transparency in the supply chain, enabling producers to prioritise quality and experimentation.
+We focuse on fair, stable pricing and transparency in the supply chain, enabling producers to prioritise quality and experimentation.

 Open communication and shared data empower producers to improve practices, and the younger generation is embracing fermentation experimentation, raising Brazil’s potential for expressive specialty coffees.